kushmisra/fb-made-easy/README.md

 # fb-made-easy

-before start
-	sudo gem install watir
-	sudo gem install highline
-	imp.
+before starting to use this you should get teh following gems by running the commands sudo gem install watir sudo gem install highline

+it's important to run this script :).

-this project is all about automation in using watir and nokogiri.
+This project is all automation in facebook birthday wishing using watir and nokogiri and basic ruby.